Sun Protection Tips From a Dermatologist

 The skin under your sun protective clothing is safe and you can relax about being in the UV rays.
 For every inch of skin that you can’t cover with clothing, such as your hands, face, ears, neck, you need to put in effort for sun protection.

-A: APPLY THE RIGHT SUNSCREEN TO ALL EXPOSED SKIN
+A: APPLY BROAD SPECTRUM SPF 30+ SUNSCREEN TO ALL EXPOSED SKIN

 I only trust zinc oxide-based sunscreens.
 I’ve followed the sunscreen science for 30+ years, and it is my opinion that zinc wins out over all the others.
 Zinc oxide is a mineral that actually reflects UV rays.
 It has broad spectrum for both UVB and UVA and it is durable on your skin.